With this income, single parents belong to the top ten percent - Breaking Latest News

 Because extremely high or low salaries can easily skew the average, analysts often refer to the median.
 This is the number that is exactly in the middle of all the values.
 This means that there are exactly the same number of salaries that are lower and higher than the median salary.

-With a child under the age of 14, however, you only belong to the top ten percent of single parents with top earners from 3155 euros net per month.
+The top 10 percent of single parents Top earner belongs to her with a child under the age of 14, however, only from 3155 euros net per month.
 If you raise a child alone who is over 14 years old, you are only in the top ten percent from a monthly net income of 3640 euros.
 After all, the money has to be enough for two people.
 Compared to the total population, the top ten percent of single parents are in the top third.

 The bottom quarter of single parents with a child under the age of 14 starts at 1320 euros net.
 Translated into needs-weighted net income, parent and child achieve the standard of living of a single person with 1015 net – only eleven percent of the total population get even less.